birgitte moos chalcraft

 This combination creates a variety of new real-time performances connecting & integrating events with it’s surrounding city, people, and social space.

-`Of course`, there’s a double-entendre within the title ‘Main-Stream’.
+There’s a double-entendre within the title Main-Stream.
 Due to its location, it comments on Westen culture, with reference to how to portray a ‘new human’.
 What the new human is interested in has become the center of life: The body.
 The body as a universal image where the body is refined, exposed as humans' identity, on the cost of a paradigm shift from a previous culture expressing the connection from soul, heart, and spirit to the focus on the biological body.